Coronavirus in Arkansas: 976 cases added to COVID-19 list by Arkansas Department of Health Sunday, vaccine doses given exceeds 137,000

-LITTLE ROCK, Ark. — 976 Arkansans have been added to the lists of those who have contracted COVID-19 during the pandemic.
+LITTLE ROCK, Ark. — As of Sunday, 976 more Arkansans have been added to the lists of those who have contracted COVID-19 during the pandemic.

 That is a combination of 920 confirmed and 56 probable cases.